 For now, let’s look at the different HVAC career paths you should consider the following:

 These types of jobs are ideal for those who have recently finished some type of HVAC training course and have under two years of experience working in the HVAC industry.
 As an entry-level employee, you will likely be given the freedom to expand your studies and earn an actual degree, which can propel you toward promotions and is something you should definitely take advantage of.

 When working as an entry-level HVAC helper, you will likely spend much of your time shadowing other professionals who already have their degrees and credentials.
 You will also perform delegated tasks, like lifting materials, placing parts for your supervisor, attending to service calls, and more.
 And there’s a good chance a lot of your time will be spent running errands for your boss.

 To be considered a professional in the HVAC industry, you will need to acquire at least three years of experience along with the appropriate degree or credential.
 There are several job titles that you can go after, including that of a:

 As a start-up or service technician, you will need to be able to work with a variety of tools and equipment.
-Your job will include making sure the rough-in installer’s job has been completed correctly as well as to perform any services that can’t be performed by the entry-level employees.
+Your job will include making sure the rough-in installer’s job has been completed correctly as well as performing any services that can’t be performed by the entry-level employees.

 Once you have the experience and credentials needed to fill mid- and senior-level HVAC job positions, you can rest easy knowing you are going to bring home a very hefty paycheck each week.
 There’s even a good chance that you might operate your own HVAC company.
 Mid-level HVAC professionals tend to work as service managers and system engineers.
 Senior-level professionals are the HVAC company owners and they usually have 15+ years of HVAC experience and know the ins-and-outs of everything that has to do with HVAC.